42MajorSpellingMistakes/firefox-custom-icons/README.md

 # i have no idea how formating in this works
 dunno took me somewhere around one to two hours to figure everything out

+# btw i have no idea if this poses any security risks so use on your own responsibility (yes i'm using that too)
+cheers